Ebby88sharma/Quiztastic/README.md

 - As a new user, I want to enter my name and choose a quiz category so that I feel personally involved in the quiz experience.
 - As a trivia lover, I want a variety of categories (General Knowledge, Science, History, Sports, Geography) so that I can choose a quiz topic that interests me.
-- As a player, I want the quiz to show me one question at a time with four answer options so that I can focus on answering each question without distraction
+- As a player, I want the quiz to show me one question at a time with four answer options so that I can focus on answering each question without distraction.
 - As a competitive user, I want to receive immediate feedback when I select an answer so that I know if my choice was correct or incorrect.
 - As a user, I want to hear sound effects when I select an answer so that the quiz feels more engaging.
 - As a user, I want a countdown timer for each question so that the quiz feels more exciting and I stay focused on answering within the time limit.